-- 1. In the studies program, there are no directions, in the strict sense.
-Each student though, can form their direction and desired specialization by choosing a specific Course Module. - 2.
+- 1. The program does not have fixed tracks or directions in the strict sense.
+However, each student has the opportunity to shape their own academic path and desired area of specialization by selecting specific Course Modules. - 2.
 Each student can also expand his or her knowledge in other academic fields of the University (i.e. Economics, Administration, Marketing, Informatics etc) by choosing appropriate elective courses.
 This selection happens in collaboration with their Studies Advisor.
 This way of designing one's studies provides them with freedom of choices. - 3.
 For the elective courses, the semesters are only indicative.
 Students of greater semesters can also enroll in these courses. - 4.
-The elective courses of the Statistics Department are offered in accordance to the program's needs, faculty availability and the student's interest in attending them. - 5.
+The elective courses of the Department of Statistics are offered in accordance to the program's needs, faculty availability and the student's interest in attending them. - 5.
 Minimum number of students necessary in order for a course to be taught is 8.
 It is possible, in exceptional cases, for a course to be taught with fewer students, only following a decision from the Department's Assembly. - 6.
-Other than the courses offered in the Department's curriculum, the students can also choose other courses offered by other departments from a list of offered courses. - 7.
-Within the system of ECTS transfer, students can enroll in courses offered by departments in other Greek or foreign universities (beyond those already in agreement with the department within the Erasmus program).
-In order for the attendance and the performance in those courses to be recognized, the consent of the course instructor, the Studies Consultant and the department's President must have preceded.
-The ECTS corresponding are determined by the Studies Program Committee and approved by the Department's Assembly. - 8.
-The degree's grade is the weighted average of the grades of the individual courses, and the weighting coefficients are each courses ECTS. - 9.
-All of the department's announcements are uploaded at the department's website (https://www.dept.aueb.gr/en/stat-0). - 10.
-Faculty members must keep an updated page of the courses they teach in the University's eclass. - 11.
-Optionally, grades can be announced in the department's website and/ or in the courses eclass.
+Other than the courses offered in the Department's curriculum, the students can also choose other courses offered by other Departments from a list of offered courses. - 7.
+The Internal Mobility Program aims to enable students enrolled in a first cycle study program, who have not exceeded the minimum duration of their studies, to transfer to another School or Department at a different University.
+This transfer, which can be to a similar or a different field of study, is for the duration of one academic semester.
+During this period, students are expected to engage in academic activities and undergo evaluations at the host institution.